Chan1w/RUL-ETSformer/README.md

 Published in **IEEE Transactions on Transportation Electrification (TTE), 2025**
 DOI: 10.1109/TTE.2025.3534146

-This repository provides the official implementation of the proposed **Exponential Transformer (ETSformer)** for lithium-ion battery Remaining Useful Life (RUL) prediction.
+This repository provides the official implementation of the proposed **Exponential Transformer (Exformer)** for lithium-ion battery Remaining Useful Life (RUL) prediction.

 ---